verrazzano/docs/content/en/docs/troubleshooting/diagnostictools/analysisadvice/KeycloakDataMigrationFailure.md

 </div>
 {{< /clipboard >}}

-3. Create a load dump pod to help in migrating the previous Keycloak database data into the new database instance.
+3. Create a `load-dump` pod to help in migrating the previous Keycloak database data into the new database instance.

     {{< clipboard >}}
 <div class="highlight">